 OPHI research is categorised by two main themes:

 Multidimensional Poverty, Wellbeing and Inequality.
 OPHI develops and applies new methodologies for measuring multidimensional poverty, chronic poverty, wellbeing and inequality.
-For example, OPHI developed a highly intuitive and user-friendly class of multidimensional poverty measures, which can be used for targeting social protection, monitoring and for measuring poverty.
+This includes a highly intuitive and user-friendly class of multidimensional poverty measures, which can be used for targeting and monitoring social policies as well as for measuring poverty.

 The Missing Dimensions of Poverty Data.
 OPHI has developed brief survey modules for five ‘missing dimensions’ of poverty data that appear important to deprived people but have been overlooked in large scale survey work to date.
 These modules are: Quality of work, Empowerment, Physical safety, Without shame and Psychological wellbeing.